Student Loans: Steps to Protect Yourself

 - READ your award letter carefully.
 Some of the aid listed may not be guaranteed.
 For example, your family may be offered a Parent PLUS loan which is dependent on credit approval.
 You do your math and it all adds up.
 You head to school and mid-semester find out your parents have been denied for this loan.
 You now have a balance you cannot pay.
 This will prevent you from registering for classes the following semester.
 You will not be able to get a transcript to transfer schools.
 You will have debt and no ability to move forward with your education.

-- If you have to borrow, take Direct Subsidized (Stafford) Loan and the Perkins loan offered by the federal government.
-Both offer lower interest rates which are covered while the student is enrolled at least part-time.
-The Stafford loan has 6-month grace period and the Perkins loan has a 9-month grace period after students graduate before repayment will begin.
+- If you have to borrow, take Direct Subsidized (Stafford) Loan offered by the federal government.
+Direct Subsidized Stafford Loan offers lower interest rates which are covered while the student is enrolled at least part-time and it has a 6-month grace period after students graduate before repayment will begin.